rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 }
 ```
 ### Testing FromSql with SqlParameters
-Expanding on the previous example, for this test we create a mock query provider and specify
+Expanding on the previous example, for this test we create a mock query provider and specify:
 - The FromSql sql that we want to match;
 - A sequence of FromSql SqlParameters